virgesmith/rust101/README.md

 Clarity: yes, once you get your head round the concept.

 Performance: I don't know yet!
 TODO Profile/disassembler comparisons of the C++ (above) and rust.
+Since the check must be a runtime one, I can't see how it could outperform a (clever) C++ implementation (one that doesn't use exceptions and the accompanying baggage).

-Since the check must be a runtime one, I can't see how it could outperform a (clever) C++ implementation.
+Usability: not sure.
+I'm not experienced enough with rust.
+The returned type needs to be unwrapped, or math functions need to be provided that accept a Number<>? unwrapping into the wrong type will result in a panic.